 - You identify as a person of color

 To join or learn more, you can reach us via email, phone, or stop by in person.
-You can also use the form at the bottom of the page to request more information and express interest in joining.
+You can also schedule your first meeting with an AIM coach by accessing our AIM Service Calendar below.

 How often will I meet with my AIM coach?At the beginning, you'll likely meet with your AIM coach twice a month for the first few months, unless you let us know that this frequency won't work for your schedule.
 Once you and your AIM coach have been working together for some time and have established some long-term goals you're working toward and a firm degree plan for your time here at WCC and beyond, it is likely that your 1:1 meetings with your AIM coach may become less frequent.
 Once a month or once a quarter may fit best for you.
 It depends on what works for you.